 -Sasi is not a barker, although he will whine when he is shut away into a room away from people, just to remind you he is there.

--He is housebroken, being a house dog for many years.
+-He is housebroken, being a house dog for all his years at my home.
 He has had access to a dog door most of the time, but has been left indoors for up to 8 hours at a time.

 -He does not want to share the bed, just lay next to it at night.